wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= TODO 1.7.7 =
+- fix the bug where creative links are not showing correctly

 = 1.7.6 =
 - Created a new addon to integrate paid membership pro with affilates manager plugin.
 See details below: https://wpaffiliatemanager.com/affiliates-manager-paid-memberships-pro-integration/